KieranPritchard/Password-Manager/ReadMe.md

 ## Project Description

+### Disclaimer

+This project was recently updated to take advantage of OOP (Object Orientated Programming).
+Alongside this, I updated comments and certain flows so it would be more focused around being a demonstration.
+My changes are detailed in a new file with the old code being in another for comparison reasons.

 ### Objective:
 To create another cyber security based project, around password security.
 I also wanted to pursue a project that uses CRUD (Create, Read, Update, Delete), to build skills with persistent storage.
 ### Technology and Tools Used: